estate jewelry, vintage jewelry, antique diamond wedding rings

 DEEP GREEN

-Pure gold mixed with fine silver, copper and zinc.
+To create deep green color, pure gold is mixed with fine silver, copper and zinc.
 Green gold, and often gold made of three colors may be an indication that an estate jewelry piece may be from the 1940s "retro modern jewelry".

 PURPLE GOLD